Zackptg5/MMT-Extended-Addons/Image-View/README.md

 # Image-Display - Shows an image file at beginning of install

 ## Instructions:
-* Replace the image.jpg file with a picture file of your choice that's named either: image.jpg, image.jpeg, or image.png
+* Put your picture file in the addon folder
-* Call image_view function wherever in your zip you want the image displayed
+* Call the image_view function wherever you want the image displayed
+  * Example: image_view image.jpg
+  * Note that you do NOT put the path to the picture in the call, just the filename

 ## Credits:
 * By Ziona @ XDA-Developers